 1. Is data science or data analytics a better degree?

-Both are great career options and depend on the learner on what they would like to do.
-Data analytics is a better career choice for people who want to start their career in analytics.
-Data science is a better career choice for those who want to create advanced machine learning models and algorithms.
+Both are great career options and depend on the learner's interests.
+Data analytics is a better career choice for people who want to start their careers in analytics, and data science is a better career choice for those who want to create advanced machine learning models and algorithms.

 2. Can a data analyst become a data scientist?

-Yes, data analysts can definitely become data scientists by upskilling themselves.
-They would need to work on developing strong programming, mathematical and analytical skills.
+Yes, data analysts can become data scientists by upskilling themselves.
+They would need to develop strong programming, mathematical and analytical skills.

 3. What are the common skills used by data analysts and data scientists?

-Skills required by data analytics include strong knowledge of Python, SAS, R, and Scala; hands-on experience in SQL database coding; ability to work with unstructured data from various sources like video and social media; understanding multiple analytical functions, and knowledge of machine learning.
+Data analytics requires substantial knowledge of Python, SAS, R, and Scala, hands-on experience in SQL database coding, the ability to work with unstructured data from various sources like video and social media, an understanding of multiple analytical functions, and knowledge of machine learning.

-In addition to the skills mentioned above, data scientists also require skills such as knowledge of mathematical statistics, fluent understanding of R and Python, data wrangling, and understanding of PIG/ HIVE.
+In addition to the skills mentioned above, data scientists also require knowledge of mathematical statistics, a fluent understanding of R and Python, data wrangling, and an understanding of PIG/ HIVE.

 4. What is the salary difference between a data scientist and a data analyst?